VlachosGroup/AIMSim/README.md

 ## Installing molSim
 ### Conda
+Install all depedencies at once with:

+`conda install -c jacksonburns molsim`

-Use the following command with conda to create an environment:
+Or build everything manually, using the following command with conda to create an environment:
-`conda create --name your-env-name --file spec-file.txt`
+`conda create --name your-env-name --file requirements.txt`

 1. Python 3+
 2. Matplotlib